In Exercises 15–22, test the claim about the population variance ... | Study Prep in Pearson+

 Step 1: Write Hypotheses

-The level of significance (α) is the probability of rejecting the null hypothesis when it is actually true, commonly set at 0.05 or 0.1.
-In this scenario, α=0.1 indicates a 10% risk of concluding that the population variance exceeds 19 when it does not.
-This threshold helps determine the critical value for making decisions in hypothesis testing.
+The significance level, denoted as α, is the probability of rejecting the null hypothesis when it is actually true, also known as a Type I error.
+In this scenario, α is set at 0.01, indicating a 1% risk of concluding that the population standard deviation is less than 40 when it is not.
+This level of significance helps determine the threshold for making statistical inferences based on the sample data.

 Recommended video: